radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 1. [Stop](#stopping-the-windows-service) the RadiantOne Identity Data Management service.

-2. Run the Uninstall script: %RLI_HOME%\bin\windows.service\fid-server-service-uninstall.bat
+2. Run the Uninstall script: `%RLI_HOME%\bin\windows.service\fid-server-service-uninstall.bat`

-3. Update ZooKeeper’s asAService Property:
+3. Update ZooKeeper’s asAService Property.
 Uninstalling the service doesn’t update ZooKeeper, which may cause the Control Panel to incorrectly show service options.
 To resolve this, select the appropriate option and follow the related steps:

 **Option A: Using the Control Panel**